Size ranking: 62nd

 Antlia is one of the constellations of the southern sky introduced by the French astronomer Nicolas Louis de Lacaille on his map of 1756.
 It symbolized experimental physics.
 Lacaille originally called it la Machine Pneumatique but Latinized this to Antlia Pneumatica on the second edition of the map published in 1763.
 Following a suggestion by John Herschel, the English astronomer Francis Baily shortened its name to just Antlia in his British Association Catalogue of 1845, and it has been known as that ever since.

+Lacaille depicted it as the single-cylinder type of pump used by the French physicist Denis Papin during the early 1670s for his experiments on vacuums, published as Expériences du Vuide in 1674.
 In 1675 Papin moved from Paris to London where he worked with the Irish physicist Robert Boyle.
-Here Papin developed the more efficient double-cylinder type of pump, and it is one of these later types of pump that was depicted by Bode his Uranographia (below).
-An air pump of this type is depicted in action in the painting titled “An Experiment on a Bird in the Air Pump” by Joseph Wright of Derby (1768).
+Here Papin developed the more efficient double-cylinder type of pump, and it is one of these later types of pump that was illustrated by Bode his Uranographia of 1801 (below).
+An air pump of this type is seen in action in the famous painting titled An Experiment on a Bird in the Air Pump by Joseph Wright of Derby (1768).

 One Chinese constellation in this area, Dong’ou, is thought to have incorporated at least two stars of present-day Antlia, one of them being Iota Antliae; two or three other stars of Dong’ou were farther south in Vela.
 Dong’ou was named after a place in Zhejiang province, on the southeastern coast of China, where barbarians were said to live.
-Several more stars in western Antlia, including Epsilon, Eta and Theta, were part of Tianmiao, the celestial temple, most of which lay in Pyxis.
+Several more stars in western Antlia, including Epsilon, Eta, and Theta, were part of Tianmiao, the celestial temple, most of which lay in Pyxis.

 © Ian Ridpath.
 All rights reserved